 Calibration coefficients stored in EEPROM allow the MicroCAT to transmit data in engineering units.
 The MicroCAT retains the temperature and conductivity sensors used in the SEACAT and SEACAT plus family.
 The MicroCAT's aged and pressure-protected thermistor has a long history of exceptional accuracy and stability (typical drift is less than 0.002 °C per year).
 Electrical isolation of the conductivity electronics eliminates any possibility of ground-loop noise.

 The MicroCAT's internal-field conductivity cell is immune to proximity errors and unaffected by external fouling.
-A plastic cup with threaded cover at each end of the cell retains the expendable AF24173 Anti-Foulant Device.
+A plastic cup with threaded covers at the conductivity cell intake and pump exhaust retains the expendable AF24173 Anti-Foulant Devices.